sluukkonen/metrica/README.md

 end
 ```

-If you're not using Rails, you'll have to call +Metrica.start+ manually to start
+If you're not using Rails, you'll have to call `Metrica.start` manually to start
-it.
+the reporters.

 ## Available Metrics